jbloomlab/SARS-CoV-2-RBD_DMS/MaveDB_upload/mavedb_upload.md

 ## MaveDB organization

-I defined an “Experiment Set” on MaveDB, which contains to “Experiments”: “Effects on binding of mutation in the SARS-CoV-2 RBD” and “Effects on expression of mutations in the SARS-CoV-2 RBD”.
+I defined an “Experiment Set” on MaveDB, which contains two “Experiments”: “Effects on binding of mutation in the SARS-CoV-2 RBD” and “Effects on expression of mutations in the SARS-CoV-2 RBD”.
 Within each of these experiments, we will upload two “Score Sets”,